 Onboarding a chatbot: how to ensure a smooth start

-As soon as a company decides to implement a chatbot in their service process, the actual development of the chatbot can be completed in a matter of weeks.
-But what happens when the chatbot sees the light of day?
-When it encounters customers through live chat on the website, in Facebook Messenger or on WhatsApp for the first time.
-What are the first month of its life going to look like and how do you ensure a smooth start?
+As soon as a company decides to implement a chatbot in their service process, the actual development of the chatbot can be completed in a matter of weeks or even days if you are using a no-code chatbot platform.
+But what happens once the chatbot is launched??
+When it encounters customers through live chat on your website, in Facebook Messenger or on WhatsApp for the first time.
+How do you ensure a smooth start and make sure that your chatbot will be successful?

 1. Prepare employees for the new virtual colleague

 The employees who will deal with the chatbot on a daily basis, mostly the customer service employees, should be involved from the beginning.
 They need to know exactly how the chatbot works, which tasks it should solve and what it is allowed and not allowed to do.
-This not only facilitates collaboration and greater acceptance of the new colleague, but is also essential for the performance of the chatbot.
-After all, it is the customer service staff who monitors the chatbot’s work and help it to become better.
+This not only facilitates collaboration and greater acceptance of the new virtual colleague, but is also essential for the performance of the chatbot.
+After all, it is the customer service staff who monitors the chatbot’s work and helps it to become better.
 They can optimize its answers and/or add new questions to its repertoire, as well as point out its mistakes.
-Arent Stienstra, chatbot developer at OBI4wan says:
+Remy Christiaan, Customer Experience Manager at OBI4wan says: at OBI4wan says:

 “Ideally, there should be a direct line of communication between the customer service staff and the product owner or technical team responsible for the chatbot.
 Customer service employees who work hand in hand with the chatbot are usually the first to notice when the chatbot is not behaving as it should.
 It is important that this can be reported directly.”

-To ensure the success of the chatbot, its tasks should be clearly defined and limited.
+To ensure the success of the chatbot, its tasks should be clearly defined and limited to only a few when you start out.
 Instead of giving the bot a broad repertoire of tasks to solve on day #1, it is better to first entrust it with a specific task or the answering of a specific question.
 See our blog post “Chatbots: the most interesting applications for your organisation” for the most common tasks.
-The amount of tasks, can be increased over time.
-This way the chatbot can be better monitored and improved.
-Arent emphasizes:
+The amount of tasks can be increased over time.
+In this way the chatbot can be better monitored and improved.
+Remy emphasizes:

 “You shouldn’t expect a chatbot to be perfect from the start.
 He’s more like a human employee who’s constantly getting better and better every day.”